mkozjak/node-telnet-client/README.md

 Emitted when the write of given data is sent to the socket.

+### Event: 'data'

+This is a forwarded 'data' event from core 'net' library.
+A <buffer> is received when this event is triggered.

 ### Event: 'timeout'

 Emitted if the socket times out from inactivity.
 This is only to notify that the socket has been idle.